tidyverse/tidyverse.org/content/blog/2020-04-dplyr-1-0-0-and-vctrs/index.markdown

 ## Errors

-As a data scientist, you don't really need to much about the vctrs package, except that it exists and its used internally by dplyr.
+As a data scientist, you don't really need to know much about the vctrs package, except that it exists and its used internally by dplyr.
 (As a software engineer, you might want to learn about vctrs because [it makes it easier to create new types of vectors](https://vctrs.r-lib.org/articles/s3-vector.html)).
 But vctrs is responsible for creating a number of error messages in dplyr, so it's worth understanding their basic form.

 In this first example, we attempt to bind two data frames together where the columns have incompatible types: double and character.